PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 Example: To add a custom directory to the PATH variable, run `export PATH=$PATH:/home/username/bin` in the terminal.
 To view all current environment variables, use the command `printenv`

 Note: Environment variables are often set automatically by environment modules but can be customized for specific needs.

-Since Roar uses RHEL, it sets the following variables for you -
+Since Roar uses RHEL, it sets the following variables for you:

 - $USER is your Penn State User ID.
 - $HOME points to your home directory (/storage/home/$USER).